 You did an excellent performance tonight, and it was refreshing to hear a few KISS tracks in your set.
-Is it something what you usually do at these events?
+Is it something that you usually do at these events?

 Ron Keel: I always include a couple of KISS songs in my acoustic sat when I do an Expo.
 “Hard Luck Woman” is usually a given.
 That’s going to happen always.
-Today I did “A Million to One,” and that was a request from the promoter, Derek Christopher, who asked me to do that song today?
-I learned it, played it and went well.
-It was a unique experience, a song that I have never done before.
+Today I did “A Million to One,” which was a request from the promoter, Derek Christopher, who asked me to do that song today?
+I learned it, played it, and it went well.
+It was a unique experience, a song that I had never done before.
 I’m glad that everybody seemed to enjoy it.

 It was great to hear and witness that your voice is still in perfect shape.
 So, the question is, how do you keep your voice in shape after all these years?